edgedb/edgedb/docs/guides/deployment/aws_aurora_ecs.rst

   <https://hub.docker.com/r/edgedb/edgedb/tags>`_.
 - ``InstanceName``: ⚠️ Due to limitations with AWS, this must be 22 characters or less!
-- ``SuperUserPassword``: this will be used as the password for the new EdgeDB instance.
+- ``SuperUserPassword``: this will be used as the password for the new Gel instance.
 Keep track of the value you provide.

-Once the deployment is complete, follow these steps to find the host name that has been assigned to your EdgeDB instance:
+Once the deployment is complete, follow these steps to find the host name that has been assigned to your Gel instance:

 .. lint-off